bartonicek/plotscape/packages/plotscaper/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="75%" height="75%" style="display: block; margin: auto;" />

-As you can see above, this creates a simple interactive figure with a scatterplot and a barplot.
-Not much more to it.
-We specify which variables we want to plot by a simple character vector of their names.
+The code above creates interactive figure with a linked scatterplot and a barplot.
+Simple as.
+We only need to specify which variables we want to show in each plot by simple character vectors of their names.

-Each `plotscaper` figure is a `htmlwidgets` widget, which means that, whenever we print the underlying object, `htmlwidgets` generates and packages up the underlying HTML and sends it to the RStudio viewer (which is a kind of Web browser).
-Thus, if we do something like this, nothing happens:
+Under the hood, each `plotscaper` figure is an `htmlwidgets` widget, which means that, whenever we print the figure object, `htmlwidgets` generates and packages up the underlying HTML and sends it to the RStudio viewer (which is a kind of Web browser).
+Thus, if we run code like below, nothing happens:

 ``` r
 s <- set_scene(sacramento) |>